Can Highlights extract annotations made with other apps?

 Can I have a standard color for each type of annotation?

-Yes, set what color you want for each type of annotation in Settings on iOS/iPadOS or Preferences –> PDF on macOS.
+Yes, set what color you want for each type of annotation in Settings on iOS/iPadOS or Preferences –> Annotation on macOS.
 This feature requires Highlights Pro.

 Is there tagging support in Highlights?